codiply/epsilon/readme.md

 To run the integration tests publish first the Database project into a new local database named **EpsilonTest**.

+## Tips and Tricks

+- You can simulate a different IP address by setting `Epsilon.IpAddressOverride` in the `Web.config`
+- There are many anti-abuse and other checks in place that limit the number of times you can perform actions.
+You can change these settings in the database or use `Scripts/DevScripts/DevAppSettings.sql` by changing the values and running it on your database.
+DbAppSettings are cached so you will need to restart the website for the changes to take effect.

 ## Checklists

 ### New DbAppSetting Checklist